AirAsia says review cleared Airbus sponsorships; Tony Fernandes reinstated to CEO

 AirAsia earlier this year became embroiled in allegations that Airbus's US$50 million sponsorship was aimed at influencing the group's aircraft acquisition.

-The allegations were revealed as part of a record US$4 billion settlement Airbus agreed with France, Britain and the United States.
+The allegations were revealed as part of a record US$4 billion settlement Airbus agreed with France, Britain and the US.
 Prosecutors said the planemaker had bribed public officials and hidden payments as part of a pattern of corruption.

 AirAsia said the two executives had properly disclosed interests to the board of directors and had abstained from discussions relating to the sponsorship.